TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/dashboard.md

 <details>
 <summary>CVE-2020-8911 resolved in Tyk Dashboard</summary>

 Resolved CVE-2020-8911 by updating the Tyk Dashboard's email driver to use AWS SDK v2, addressing a medium-severity security vulnerability identified in version 5.3.8.
-This update ensures enhanced security for the dashboard while maintaining functionality.
+This update ensures enhanced security for the Dashboard while maintaining functionality.
 </details>
 </li>
 </ul>